willfurnass/sheffield_hpc/sharc/software/apps/caffe.rst

 Caffe Training
 --------------

-GPUComputing@Sheffield_ provides training materials on the `use of Caffe on the DGX-1 and ShARC cluster <http://gpucomputing.shef.ac.uk/education/intro_dl_sharc_dgx1/>`_.
+The Research Software Engineering team provide training materials on the `use of Caffe on the DGX-1 and ShARC cluster <http://gpucomputing.shef.ac.uk/education/intro_dl_sharc_dgx1/>`_.

 Installation Notes
 ------------------